Mexico Festival: OAXACA'S DAY of the DEAD CELEBRATION TOUR 2021

 Day 7: (B)

-After breakfast, you can relax until its time to take a taxi to the Oaxaca Airport for your flight home.
-If you are joining the group going on the extra 5 day extension trip to Veracruz, you will take off right after breakfast for more México adventures.
+After breakfast, you can relax until its time to take a taxi to the Oaxaca Airport for your flight home or on to your next adventure.

 *Includes day of arrival & departure